zackstout/Footprint-Extended/README.md

 - [ ] As is deployment...why isn't it working anymore???
 - [ ] Non-metric CSV is not correct. (will be easy to fix when adding in Excel versions.)
 - [ ] Need to make mobile-friendly (or AT LEAST tablet-friendly).
+- [ ] Do not show options for chart query unless it contains data.

 ### Bugs:
 - [ ] Bug: All charts work; the issue is with changing to a new query after having viewed one chart.
 So it's an Angular/Chart.js issue, not an issue with the logic.
 (Same) bug with `md-options` and duplicate values.
 Just clear all values on submit?